 The Old Jail

-The most hardened criminals in St. Augustine were sent to the Old Jail.
+St. Augustine’s most hardened criminals were sent to the Old Jail.
 Hear stories about the people who were imprisoned here and those sent to the galleys.
 Take a guided tour of The Old Jail and step inside the maximum security cells.